Loc15/PicoGamepadConverter/README.md

 #### Wireless MODES
 - Bluetooth: Emulation of a generic HID gamepad.
-- Wii: Emulation of a Wiimote with Classic controller.
+- Wii: Emulation of a Wiimote, Wiimote + Nunchuk and Classic controller.

 #### SPECIAL MODES
 - PS1/PS2: Emulation of a PS1 or PS2 controller.